mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

   - Define an error threshold giving your API the flexibility to fail as many times you defined before tripping the circuit
   - Define a retry period after which the protected API should allow incoming requests.
-  - Define a timeout for the incoming requests (WIP)
+  - Fail fast after the threshold is reached and service still not functional.
   - Perform dynamic exception handling

 ### Why?